univention/univention-corporate-server/doc/architecture/positioning.rst

 Positioning in the IT world
 ***************************

-To comprehend the architecture of Univention Corporate Server (UCS), it is important to understand the origin and where it is located in the world of information technology (IT).
+To comprehend the architecture of |UCS|, it's important to understand the origin and where it locates in the world of |IT|.

 .. _positioning-origin: